Invasive non-native aquatic plants

-It is important to remove as much of the plant material as possible, while avoiding breaking it into many small pieces, which could make it spread further.
+It is important to remove as much of the plant material as possible.
+Avoid breaking it into many small pieces, which could make it spread further.

 By regularly checking for and removing re-growth you should be able to keep these plants under control or completely get rid of them.

-- report – if you come across an invasive non-native plant in your pond or elsewhere you can report its location using the CEDaR Online Recording tool in order to help scientists to understand the distribution and spread of invasive non-native species
+- report – if you come across an invasive non-native plant in your pond or elsewhere you can report its location using the CEDaR Online Recording tool to help scientists understand the distribution and spread of invasive non-native species

 - act quickly if you find you have an invasive non-native plant and want to remove it - waiting a few weeks or months could allow the plant to spread and become better established

 - remove every last bit - most invasive non-native species can re-grow from tiny fragments, so try to remove every last bit and make sure to check for re-growth in the following season, removing new plants as necessary

 - time your work - problem plants can be pulled out at anytime, but big clear outs should be saved for autumn when they will cause the least disturbance to your pond and any associated wildlife

 - clean your kit - make sure to clean your footwear and equipment when removing unwanted plants as tiny fragments could be carried on them and re-grow

 - not spread plants with your waste water - any waste pond water should be emptied away from streams, rivers, ponds, lakes, lochs and ditches, or drains that flow into them

 - instead, use the excess water on the lawn or to water plants in your garden

 - be careful to avoid damp areas of your garden as some of these plants grow if the soil is too wet